Matthew 1:18-25 (Advent 4A)

 Be for my soul the highest good!”

 Finally, Immanuel is with us in the acts of kindness and in the words of Law and Gospel that we speak to one another as we live out our lives in Christ.
 Luther was found of calling this aspect of God being with us “the mutual consolation of the brethren.”
-So, look around you this morning.
+So, look around you this morning, my friends.
 You are a part of the Body of Christ, the Church.
 These are your brothers and sisters in Christ.
 Jesus is here for you and you are here for one another and for a world of others who need your tender care and service.
 Isn’t amazing that God chooses to make Himself known and to be present in a world of sin and death, through people such as us?

 What better time to make known the love of God for the world than this most holy season of Christmas? “(The virgin) will bear a son, and you shall call his name Jesus, for he will save his people from their sins.”
 All this took place to fulfill what the Lord had spoken by the prophet: “Behold, the virgin shall conceive and bear a son, and they shall call his name eImmanuel (which means, GOD WITH US.)”